The King and I (1999 film): Development

-After the success of Walt Disney Feature Animation's The Little Mermaid (1989), Warner Bros. began distributing several animated films such as The Nutcracker Prince (1990) and Rover Dangerfield (1991), respectively.
+After the success of Walt Disney Feature Animation's The Little Mermaid (1989), Warner Bros. began distributing several animated films, such as The Nutcracker Prince (1990) and Rover Dangerfield (1991), while also distributing Disney films theatrically in overseas markets until 1992.
 However, it was the success of The Lion King (1994) that convinced other Hollywood studios to consider producing in-house animated feature films.

-In 1991, Morgan Creek Entertainment began a distribution deal with Warner Bros. to release their films within the United States.
+In 1991, Morgan Creek Entertainment began a distribution deal with Warner Bros. to release its films within the United States.
 In 1994, the company established Warner Bros.
 Feature Animation, hiring Max Howard a year later to preside over the new division.
-In 1994, Arthur Rankin Jr., the head of Rankin/Bass Productions, had toured Thailand where he considered adapting The King and I into an animated feature film.
-Together with his partner Jules Bass, they were able to convince the Rodgers and Hammerstein Organization, who held the copyright to the musical, that an animated feature film "would be a superb way" to expand the property.
-Both parties struck a deal with the organization getting a potential share of the box office gross.
+In 1994, Arthur Rankin Jr., the head of Rankin/Bass Productions, had toured Thailand, where he considered adapting The King and I into an animated feature film.
+Together with his partner Jules Bass, they were able to convince the Rodgers and Hammerstein Organization, which held the copyright to the musical, that an animated feature film "would be a superb way" to expand the property.
+Both parties struck a deal, with the organization getting a potential share of the box office gross.
 Rankin/Bass then recruited Morgan Creek as the production company.

 Writing

 Prior to the release of Quest for Camelot (1998), screenwriters David Seidler and Jacqueline Feather were contracted to adapt the film for Morgan Creek, to be released under the Warner Bros.
 Family Entertainment label.
 In 1998, it was revealed the plot had been "slightly altered" from the original musical "in the interest of family viewing."
-However, no changes could be made without the approval by the Rodgers and Hammerstein Organization.
-According to then-president Ted Chapin, it was known within the organization that the changes would be a risk, but they hoped the film would "introduce a generation of younger people to the show, earlier than they might have been under normal circumstances".
+However, no changes could be made without the approval of the Rodgers and Hammerstein Organization.
+According to then-president Ted Chapin, it was known within the organization that the changes would be a risk, but they hoped the film would "introduce a generation of younger people to the show earlier than they might have been under normal circumstances".

 Design and animation

-Each of the characters in the film were designed by a team of animators consisting of Bronwen Barry, Elena Kravets, and Michael Coppieters.
+Each of the characters in the film was designed by a team of animators consisting of Bronwen Barry, Elena Kravets, and Michael Coppieters.
 The final design of each character had to receive final approval from James G. Robinson, the head of Morgan Creek Entertainment.
 Over one thousand animators were hired in over 24 countries across four different continents to hand draw each second of the film.
 Patrick Gleeson and Colm Duggan served as the supervising animators for domestic production, while additional animation was outsourced to Giant Productions, Canuck Creations, Partners in Production, Manigates Animacion, and Stardust Pictures.
 Clean-up animation was contracted to Hanho Heung-Up in Seoul, South Korea.